delphix/virtualization-sdk/docs/docs/References/Logging.md

 	To avoid this complexity, add the `PlatformHandler` to the root logger.
 The root logger can be retrieved with `logging.getLogger()`.

+!!! warning
+    There is a limit to how much data can be stored within a log message.
+See [Message Limits](/Best_Practices/Message_Limits.md) for details.

 ## Usage
 Once the `PlatformHandler` has been added to the logger, logging is done with Python's [Logger](https://docs.python.org/2/library/logging.html#logger-objects) object.
 Below is a simple example including the basic setup code used above: